 The Ausable River is hard to miss when visiting the Adirondacks.
 The river winds and moves through our many mountain towns.
-The famed West Branch flows through Lake Placid and Wilmington and the East Branch through Keen and Upper Jay until the two meet in Ausable.
+The famed West Branch flows through Lake Placid and Wilmington and the East Branch through Keene and Upper Jay until the two meet in Ausable.
 From there you can follow the Ausable River right into Lake Champlain where it is fed into.

 For me, the Ausable River's beauty is most notable through the Wilmington Notch, where on an early summer morning or just before nightfall, fly fishers wade in, hopeful of catching a brook trout.
 Those same fly fishers caught my eye when I moved to the Adirondacks a few years ago, and I was certain one day I would join them.